Yellowen/Owrang/docs/user/setup/docs.user.setup.cost_centers.md

 ￼
 #### Budget Actions

-ERPNext allows you to either:
+Owrang allows you to either:

 - Stop.
 - Warn or,